top of page

 • No more suicidal thoughts: This one is big.
 I don’t feel like the world would be better without me anymore.
 I don’t want to hurt myself anymore either.

-• Anxiety is way down: I still get it now and again, maybe 10% of anxiety, its hardly there.
+• Anxiety is way down: I still get it now and again, but its hardly there.
 During PMDD, it was at 200% most days, it could get worse through out the day and week.

 • Emotional stability: I’m way more balanced throughout the day.
 Fewer tears.
 Less rage.
 It’s calmer inside my head.